RallyTechServices/milestone-roadmap/README.md

 #TS Milestone Roadmap

 An app to show a formatted roadmap with columns representing months and rows representing Rally projects.
-Inside each cell are lowest level PIs that are associated with the project and a milestone in the month of the column.
+Inside each cell are second-to-lowest PIs that are associated with the project and a milestone in the month of the column.

 ## Development Notes

 * Example of attaching a click event to an html fragment (for the popup)
+* Example of multiple values in a setting table that interact (color and group, project group name and order)

 ### First Load